Anxious Attachment Style: Signs, Causes, and How to Cope

 What is an anxious attachment style?

-“Someone with an anxious attachment style is typically preoccupied with feelings of insecurity in their relationships and struggles to truly feel secure in being lovable,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist and In-House Relationship Expert at Paired.
+“Someone with an anxious attachment style is typically preoccupied with feelings of insecurity in their relationships and struggles to truly feel secure in being lovable,” explains Moraya Seeger DeGeare, a licensed marriage and family therapist.

 “An anxious attachment style leaves one person always feeling very unsettled in the relationship,” she adds.
 “So even in satisfying relationships, it can often cause a block to intimacy because one partner craves reassurance, while the other partner feels connected and sure about the relationship.
 It can even leave their partner feeling like they’re doing something wrong and like they aren’t enough.”